 Along with your invite, include information on what kind and the number of items you think everyone should bring.
-If you have other instructions like the conditions the items should be in, it is best to include them in your invite information, so people bring clothes that are likely to find a new home.
+If you have other instructions like the items' conditions, it is best to include them in your invite information, so people bring clothes that are likely to find a new home.
 This helps to reduce the chances of miscommunication.

 Don't forget to issue your invitation well in advance so there is enough time for everyone to get prepared.
 Creating a Facebook event or similar if your guests are likely to be on social media is a simple way to invite people, connect with everyone, and remind guests about your event in advance.

 You can use almost any space for clothing swaps, an empty store, community centers, or your home.
 Of course, the number of guests you're expecting directly affects your choice of venue.
-The place should be large enough to comfortably hold your guests and their stuff.
+The place should be large enough to hold your guests and their stuff comfortably.
 There should be enough space for everyone to move around freely and exchange clothing easily.

 In preparation for the swap, make your home as presentable as is appropriate for you and your guests.
 A fresh bunch of flowers makes for a nice touch.
-Be mindful of any hazards about the place.
+Be mindful of any hazards in the place.
 You may be aware of dangerous spots around your home, but not everyone attending the swap will be.
 You can fix things or put up a sign to warn your guests.

 Whichever you choose, the most important thing is to have a neat arrangement.
 A lovely display can distinguish between a posh swap party and a laundry basket raid.
 A standing mirror or two is always a good idea.